elastic/kibana/src/core/server/logging/README.md

 ```

 ### Logging config migration
+Kibana during `v7` version provides compatibility with the Legacy logging.
+All log messages handled by `root` context are forwarded to the legacy logging service.
+If you re-write
+root appenders, make sure that if contains `default` to provide backward compatibility.
+**Note**: If you define an appender for a context, the log messages aren't handled by the
+`root` context anymore and not forwarded to the legacy logging service.

 #### logging.dest
 By default logs in *stdout*.
 With new Kibana logging you can use pre-existing `console` appender or
 define a custom one.